United Nations Decade for Women: Legacy

 The focus on women during the decade brought about a lot of changes in policies impacting women.

 A year after the conference in Nairobi, the UN published the first World Survey on the Role of Women in Development.
 To do the reporting every year, governments had to establish "women's departments", appoint cabinet ministers for women's affairs, and begin considering the roles and statuses of women in their countries.
-Prior to these appointments and specific studies, women often went "invisible" in global economic reports, as their labor is typically unpaid.
+Prior to these appointments and specific studies, women often went "invisible" in global economic reports, as their labour is typically unpaid.

-Many UN programs and funds were created in the duration of the decade that have remained active such as the United Nations Development Fund for Women, the Convention on the Elimination of All Forms of Discrimination Against Women (which 170 countries ratified by 1985), the Commission on the Status of Women, and the United Nations International Research and Training Institute for the Advancement of Women.
+Many UN programmes and funds were created in the duration of the decade that have remained active such as the United Nations Development Fund for Women, the Convention on the Elimination of All Forms of Discrimination Against Women (which 170 countries ratified by 1985), the Commission on the Status of Women, and the United Nations International Research and Training Institute for the Advancement of Women.

-The UN Economic Council for Africa appointed a women's officer to study the effects of development policies on women.
+The UN's Economic Commission for Africa appointed a women's officer to study the effects of development policies on women.